RMC Logo 2

 Personal Life

-A former teacher by profession, originally born and bred in Kpando, Volta Region of Ghana, he trained at Jasikan College of Education, then at the University of Education, Winneba Ghana, where he obtained a Bachelor’s Education (B.Ed.) in Mathematics.
+A former teacher by profession, originally born and bred in Kpando, Volta Region of Ghana, he trained at Jasikan College of Education, then proceeded to the University of Education, Winneba Ghana, where he obtained a Bachelor’s Education (B.Ed.) in Mathematics.
 Once a teacher, always a teacher, as he enjoyed teaching high school mathematics in Ghana before moving to the United States in 2011.
-His love for teaching and passion for less endowed children inspired him to help his mother up to date open, manage and care for vulnerable children and train school drop-out and youth in employable skills in Ghana.
+His love for teaching less endowed children inspired him to help his mother Mama Esi up till date, manage, and care for vulnerable children and train school drop-outs and youth in employable skills in dressmaking and pastries in Ghana

 Ven is blessed with two twin daughters, Laurette Selinam and Lauretta Senam.

 While in Ghana, Ven handled everything from planning volunteers’ arrivals to and from the airport to program sites to the care and well-being of the children.
-Upon relocating to Connecticut, he still committed to remaining a vital part of the orphanage (now childcare) despite the long distance.
-In 2020, Ryvanz-Mia Charity officially became a 501 (c) 3 tax-exempt nonprofit organization in the United States.
-With your assistance and help, I firmly believe that together we can rescue as many lives as possible to improve children’s conditions in the short and long term.
+Upon relocating to Connecticut, USA, the founder is still committed and remains a vital part of the orphanage (now childcare).
+Despite the distance, the founder established a preschool called Hope Memorial School.
+In 2020, Ryvanz-Mia Charity became a 501 (c) 3 tax-exempt nonprofit organization in the United States.
+With your assistance and help, the founder firmly believes that together, we can rescue as many lives as possible to improve children’s conditions in the short and long term.
 “If the money we donate helps one child or can ease the pain of one parent, those funds are well spent”– Carl Karcher.

 I look forward to working with you to achieve our shared goals of transforming the lives of the underprivileged.
 Feel free to share your ideas by contacting me.